jfroelich/rss-reader/src/color/readme.md

 benefit from a convenient utility function in this case that has in-depth knowledge of the color type.
 So the caller could assert pre-post conditions using a trivial expression like `assert(color_valid(color))`.

+# TODO: does lerp belong in a math dependency?

+Or is that overdoing the organization?